changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 }
 ```

-**Why is this better than `std::tie`?** Structured bindings need no prior declaration and no spelled-out types, and they work not only on tuples but also on raw arrays and aggregate structs — making "multiple return values" read as naturally as in other modern languages.

-**A typical use case**: iterating an associative container becomes especially clean, binding each key/value pair to meaningful names instead of writing `it->first` / `it->second`:
+Compared with `std::tie`, structured bindings need no prior declaration and no spelled-out types, and they work not only on tuples but also on raw arrays and aggregate structs.
+This is especially handy when iterating an associative container: we can bind each key/value pair to meaningful names instead of writing `it->first` / `it->second`:

 ```cpp
 #include <iostream>